Thinking about refinancing your reverse mortgage? HUD’s rules and FHA lending limits continue to evolve, and 2025 brings some significant updates.

 Before 2015, many borrowers removed younger spouses from title to qualify.
 Those spouses can remain in the home but cannot access funds.
 Refinancing under today’s HUD guidelines allows spouses to be added as borrowers, providing them with access to the proceeds and protections.

-Refinancing can also reduce servicing fees, lower margins, and expand available credit—benefits beyond just more cash.
+Refinancing can also reduce servicing fees, lower interest rates, and expand available credit, providing benefits beyond just more cash.

 Exploring Jumbo & Proprietary Options